 May is Asian American and Pacific Islander Heritage Month.
 We are highlighting books in our collection written by Asian American authors to honor their significant contribution to the work of the church.
+For a full list of resources related to AAPI Month, view our Asian American Ministry Resources pathfinder.

 A Worship Workbook: A Practical Guide for Extraordinary Liturgy